zamazan4ik/awesome-pgo/article/article.md

 ### Swift

 It's a complicated question.
-From one perspective, in the Swift compiler sources [there are](https://github.com/apple/swift/blob/main/include/swift/Option/Options.td#L1322) some PGO footprints.
+From one perspective, in the Swift compiler sources, [there are](https://github.com/apple/swift/blob/main/include/swift/Option/Options.td#L1322) some PGO footprints.
 From another - even the compiler developer is [not sure](https://github.com/apple/swift/issues/69227) about the current PGO implementation state in the compiler.
 Anyway, there is an **unanswered** [topic](https://forums.swift.org/t/several-questions-regarding-profile-guided-optimization-pgo-and-llvm-bolt/67963) on the Swift forum.
 Hopefully, one day it will get an answer.
 And I am [not alone](https://forums.swift.org/t/does-the-swift-compiler-support-ir-level-llvm-instrumentation-pgo/52666) with questions about PGO and Swift.

 What to do?
 Try to ping Swift developers once again to clarify (and document) the situation or perform your investigation.
 If you already have some insights about PGO in Swift - please let me know!